Stasiek99/rzezbiarka_pl/README.md

 # Portfolio Website for Sculptor Dorota Dziekiewicz-Pilich

 Welcome to the repository of Dorota's portfolio website.
-This project showcases her stunning works as a sculptor, including monumental sculptures, statuettes, and small-form sculptures.
+This project showcases her stunning works as a sculptor, including monumental sculptures, statuettes, and small-form carvings.

 Visit the website: [rzezbiarka.pl](https://rzezbiarka.pl)